This course is designed for adoption professionals and pre/post-adoptive families.

 1- Hour Online Audio Course (Certificate of completion will be immediately awarded upon successful completion of the course including passing a 10 question quiz with a grade of 80%)

 Prospective adoptive parents must prepare an adoptive parent profile of themselves to submit to expectant mothers who are considering making an adoption plan for their child.
 What should you include, what should you leave out and how should you present it?
-Our guests to discuss parent profiles are Guylaine Hubbard-Brosmer, an adoption consultant with Independent Adoption Center (IAC), and Vickye Schultz, Vice President of Domestic Adoption for the Gladney Center for Adoption.
+In this course, Guylaine Hubbard-Brosmer, an adoption consultant with Independent Adoption Center (IAC), and Vickye Schultz, Vice President of Domestic Adoption for the Gladney Center for Adoption discuss parent profiles.

 This course includes: